eddpeterson/theBucketList/Readme.md

 ## Defered

+* List facebook friends goals with the same concept as your timeline? # 8 hours estimated, but this functionality should be covered by facebook
+* Users could hack other users goals when logged in if they knew the ids
 * Timeline should display horizontal line with multiple dots on it or should it be facebook timeline responsibility?
 * While dragging, make it visible where it will be placed and add animation when placing item in todo list (like in pudding)
 * If user has already granted permission to application in facebook and is singed in to facebook in browser, there should be no login required (facebook cookies?)